dkaing/NewYorkTraffic/README.md

 ![](http://i.imgur.com/EGuKJoL.png)
 ![](http://i.imgur.com/8AwJKg8.png)

 The number of pick and drop off region by community districts is also explored.
-Here, it shows that the number of pick up's are greater and more concentrated than the number of drop offs.
+Here, it shows that the number of pick up's is greater and more concentrated than the number of drop offs.

 ![](http://i.imgur.com/xEfis6D.png)